melling/HandsOnML_StudyGroup/chapt08/README.md

 - Curse of Dimensionality
 - Main Approaches for Dimensionality Reduction
   - Projection
+  - Manifold Learning
+    - Manifold hypothesis
+    - task will be simpler if expressed in the lower-dimensional space of the manifold
+    - Locally Linear Embedding - LLE
+- Projection
   - PCA
+    - Identifies the hyperplane that lies closest to the data, and then it projects the data onto it
     - Preserving the Variance
     - Principal Components
     - Projecting Down to d Dimensions